 If you are a thyroid warrior and noticed your TSH increasing... let's investigate.

 In this article, I'm helping you understand what could possibly be going on when there is an increase in TSH.
-Please note that lab interpretation needs to be done by a health professional, so please reach out to your doctor, nurse practitioner, or dietitian for further guidance.
+Please note that lab interpretation needs to be done by a health professional.
+Please reach out to your doctor, nurse practitioner, or dietitian for further guidance.

 *This article is for educational purposes only